rrhawk/simple-html-project/README.md

 # Simple HTML Project

-This is my first simple HTML project tracked by git.
+This is a simple HTML project tracked by git.

+Adding some new content to inspect how git diff works.
+123123123123